True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/docs/overview.md

 # Overview

-The Napari-Easy-Augment-Batch-DL consists of panel that interacts with several different Napari Layers.
+Napari-Easy-Augment-Batch-DL consists of a panel that interacts with several different Napari layers.
 The below screenshot shows Napari-Easy-Augment-Batch-DL open in Napari.
-The panel is on the right side and layers on the left.

 ![Main Screen](images/main_screen_shot.png)
 *Main screen showing various layers and annotations.*